oist/optinist/docs/gui_visualize.md

 # Using the GUI
-I introduce how to use optinist GUI in this document.
+This document explains how to use optinist GUI.
 Optinist GUI is separated into "FlowChart" and "Visualize", and you can switch pages in the tab.

 # Visualize Page